 Is My Dog High?

 The signs are going to vary depending on what the dog has taken.
-Therefore, work backwards.
+Therefore, work backward.
 Check the stash.
 Has it been disturbed?
-If 'Yes' to any strange symptoms you should blue-light the dog to the vet.
+If 'Yes' to any strange symptoms, you should take your furry companion to the vet without delay.